Vendenisko/wlhelper/README.md

 # Disclaimer

 Searching not yours emails/phones/etc is illegal.
-Script author not is not responsible for damages created by this script.
+Script author is not responsible for damages created by this script.